Susan Swedo

-Susan Swedo is a researcher in the field of pediatrics and neuropsychiatry.
+Susan Swedo is an American researcher in the field of pediatrics and neuropsychiatry.
 Beginning in 1998, she was Chief of the Pediatrics & Developmental Neuroscience Branch at the US National Institute of Mental Health.
-In 1994, Swedo was lead author on a paper describing pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS), a controversial hypothesis proposing a link between Group A streptococcal infection in children and some rapid-onset cases of obsessive-compulsive disorder (OCD) or tic disorders such as Tourette syndrome.
+In 1994, Swedo was lead author on a paper describing pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS), a controversial hypothesis proposing a link between Group A streptococcal infection in children and some rapid-onset cases of obsessive–compulsive disorder (OCD) or tic disorders such as Tourette syndrome.
 Swedo retired from the NIH in 2019, and serves on the PANDAS Physician Network.

 Biography

 Swedo received a BA degree from Augustana College in 1977, and an MD from Southern Illinois University School of Medicine in 1980.
 Her internship and residency in pediatrics were conducted at the Children’s Memorial Hospital of the McGaw Medical Center of Northwestern University.
 Following completion of her residency, Swedo served as Chief of the Division of Adolescent Medicine at Northwestern until 1986.

 In 1986, Swedo she joined Judith L. Rapoport's laboratory as a senior staff fellow in the Child Psychiatry Branch of the National Institute of Mental Health (NIMH).
 There, she conducted research on pharmacological treatments for childhood obsessive-compulsive disorder (OCD), and was granted tenure in 1992.
 In 1994, she was named Head of the Section on Behavioral Pediatrics, and from 1995 to 1998 also served as the Acting Scientific Director for NIMH.
 In 1998, she became Chief of the Pediatrics and Developmental Neuropsychiatry Branch (PDN) at NIMH.
 At PDN, Swedo conducted research on the causes and treatment of pediatric neuropsychiatric disorders, including OCD, anxiety disorders, and autistic spectrum disorders.

 Swedo was a member of the DSM-5 task force, which published an updated version of the Diagnostic and Statistical Manual of Mental Disorders in 2013.

 Swedo has won several awards, including the American Academy of Child and Adolescent Psychiatry Award for Scientific Achievement and the American College of Neuropsychopharmacology International Award for Clinical Research.